How to Trade Spot Gold and Silver | Trading Metals.

 How to Trade Spot Gold and Silver – Technical Analysis

-Like most FX traders, then you will want to learn how to use technical analysis tools to detect momentum and future price direction.
+Like most FX traders, you will want to learn how to use technical analysis tools to detect momentum and future price direction.

-A good place to start is Urduforextraining.com — an online course in trading FX.
+An excellent place to start is Urduforextraining.com — an online course in trading FX.

 You’ll also want to make sure you have access to real-time charts.